Introduction to Project Management Plan

 As the name suggests, project management requires a plan.
 Inevitably, planning is a key phase in project management.
-It is a primary stage in project management, wherein documentation of project plans, requirements and deliverables are defined & project timeline is created.
-The objectified plans are communicated to the team, thus elaborating on implementation and closure stages of the project.
+It is a primary stage in project management, wherein documentation of project plans, requirements, and deliverables are defined & a project timeline is created.
+The objectified plans are communicated to the team, thus elaborating on the implementation and closure stages of the project.

 The key components of PMP are illustrated below: